Saujanya-rajvanshi/THEORY/README.md

 }
 ```

-💡 & (ampersand) is used in function parameters — specifically pass by reference — and how it prevents unnecessary copying and traps <br>
+ampersand (&) — specifically pass by reference — and how it prevents unnecessary copying and traps <br>
 This will call copy constructor again <br>
 That again needs a copy → infinite recursion <br>